rust-lang/gha-self-hosted/images/ubuntu/README.md

 The build process for the image is fully driven by Packer, configured in `image.pkr.hcl`.
-The `Makefile` entry point is only responsible to download some pre-requisites and pass the correct variables to Packer.
+The `Makefile` entry point is only responsible to download some pre-requisites, pass the correct variables to Packer, and move files to their correct location.
 Once Packer downloads the base Ubuntu image, it boots it with QEMU (either natively or emulated depending on the architecture) and configures it in two stages.

 The first stage is performed by [cloud-init]: Packer spins up a local HTTP server with the content of the `cloud-init/` directory, and points cloud-init to